smorad/um_cisc_7026/lecture_00_welcome.typ

   - 5% group participation #pause
   - 5% individual participation

 ==
+Turn in assignments on time to Moodle! #pause

+Late penalties:
+  - -25% 0-1 days late
+  - -50% 1-2 days late
+  - -75% 2-3 days late
+  - -100% 3+ days late

+==
+There are 3 exams in this course, I will only score your best two exams #pause

+*Example 1:* You are sick and miss exam 2, but you take exam 1 and 3 #pause

+#side-by-side[Exam 1: 70/100][Exam 2: 0/100][Exam 3: 90/100][Score: 80/100] #pause

+*Example 2:* You take all three exams #pause

+#side-by-side[Exam 1: 70/100][Exam 2: 80/100][Exam 3: 90/100][Score: 85/100] #pause

+*Example 3:* If you are very smart you can skip exam 3 #pause

+#side-by-side[Exam 1: 100/100][Exam 2: 100/100][Exam 3: 0/100][Score: 100/100]

+==
 5% individual participation #pause
   - For asking questions or answering questions in class #pause
-  - If you never talk in class, *you will get 0 points* #pause
+  - If you never talk in class, *you will get 0 participation points* #pause

-  - Better learning when you answer questions (especially if wrong) #pause
+It is my job to prepare you for success in deep learning #pause

-Some of you are shy or have poor English skills #pause
+  - Some of you are shy or have poor English skills #pause
-  - To succeed today in deep learning, you need two things: #pause
+  - To succeed, you need *confidence* and *English skills* #pause
-    - Confidence - not afraid to speak your ideas #pause
-    - English - all best papers/conferences currently in English #pause
       - Maybe in 10 years, best papers will be in Chinese, *but not today* #pause
-  - Andrew Ng, Yann LeCun, Yoshua Bengio, Geoffrey Hinton, etc #pause
+    - Andrew Ng, Yann LeCun, and Yoshua Bengio #pause
+      - Learned English as a second language and confident speakers #pause
-    - Many great researchers forgotten without confidence
+      - Other great scientists are forgotten
 ==
+Final project instructions already on Moodle #pause
+- Listen to lectures to understand deep learning #pause
+- Form of a group of 4 or 5 members #pause
+- Think of an interesting deep learning project #pause
+- Create and submit your project plan #pause
+- Submit your final project
+==
-*Office Hours:* Thursday 10:00-12:00 #pause
+*Office Hours:* Thursday 14:00-16:00 #pause

 Review assignments early, so you can attend office hours #pause